ASaiM/framework/README.md

 > A detailed discussion of Docker's parameters is given in the [Docker manual](http://docs.docker.io/).
 It is really worth reading.

+### ASaiM use

+The previous commands will start the ASaiM framework with the configuration and launch of a Galaxy instance and its population with the needed tools, workflows and databases.
+The instance will be accessible at [http://localhost:8080](http://localhost:8080).

+> Starting the Docker container is long process.
+You can inspect the state of the starting using:
+> ```
+> $ docker ps # to obtain the id of the container
+> $ docker logs <container_id>
+> ```

+### Interactive session

 For an interactive session, you can execute:

 ```
 $ docker run -i -t -p 8080:80 quay.io/bebatut/asaim-framework /bin/bash
 ```

-and manually invokes the `startup` script to start PostgreSQL, Apache and Galaxy.
+and manually invokes the `/usr/bin/launch_galaxy_instance` script to start PostgreSQL, Apache and Galaxy and download the need databases.

 > For a more specific configuration, you can have a look at the [documentation of the Galaxy Docker Image](http://bgruening.github.io/docker-galaxy-stable/).